rynehx/100favs/README.md

 };
 ```

 The notification constructor stores the id of the notification and an object that stores the event and items involved.
 The id is just an incremented value.
 The action determines how the notification is rendered (e.g. liking and adding to a gallery).
-After the notification is put in the store, the deleteNotification method is called to remove the notification after a set time using a asynchronous callback.
+After the notification is put in the store, the deleteNotification method is called to remove the notification after a set time using an asynchronous callback.
 The deleting feature is necessary to get ride of stale notifications.